yokahset/League-Docs/FantasticFantasyFootballFriends League Rules.md

 I would love to see us do a virtual / in-person hybrid mixer in the future where we can gather before the season or the draft and chit-chat as a League.
 I think a good time for this would be post NFL Draft, Pre-Fantasy Draft.

+## Footnotes:

+[1] The league voted on 8-4-2025 to switch to the FAAB system in favor of the reverse standings waiver system.
+Please refer to the Votes History document for more information about any vote.